noshitsecurity/triassic.github.io/agenda.md

 `10.
 Advisor Recommendations`

-We take a deep dive into how compliance initiatives can be leveraged for projects that use agile sprint methodology to spearhead compliance, and how use that to create milestones.<br /><br />
+We take a deep dive into how compliance initiatives can be leveraged to create projects and milestones that use agile sprint methodology to spearhead compliance.<br /><br />

 `11.
 Azure Defender`

-We take a sneak peek at the new Azure Defender and how it can be leveraged to provide a killer compliance dashboard for your multi-cloud workloads.
+We take a fresh look at the new Azure Defender and how it can be leveraged to provide a killer compliance dashboard for your multi-cloud workloads.

 <br /><br />
 <hr />